xgouchet/AutoMergeTool/README.md

 ArachneMergeTool comes bundled with a few automated tools that you can use to handle some known and tedious conflicts easily.

- - **MergeJavaImports** : this will handle any conflict within the imports section of your java files
+ - **MergeJavaImports** : this will handle any conflict within the imports section of your java files.

 ## Caveats